DeLorean time machine: History

-When the DeLorean makes its final trip to 1985, it lands on the now-completed bridge and crosses over Shonash Ravine (now called Eastwood Ravine due to the townsfolk believing that Clint Eastwood, the name that Marty used in 1885, fell in and was killed) before coasting to a stop.
-Marty bails out seconds before it is struck and destroyed by an oncoming freight train.
-Later, Doc, Clara, and their children: Jules and Verne, appear in the same location where the DeLorean was destroyed, piloting a new time machine in the form of a steam-powered train.
+Back in 1985, the DeLorean arrives on the now-completed bridge and crosses over the ravine, now called Eastwood Ravine on account of Marty's exploits in 1885.
+The DeLorean becomes stuck on the tracks, and Marty barely manages to escape before the DeLorean is completely destroyed by a freight train.
+Later, Doc, Clara, and their children: Jules and Verne, appear in the same location where the DeLorean was destroyed, piloting a new time machine in the form of a steam-powered train: the Time Machine Locomotive.
 After picking up Einstein, the couple and their children depart for an unknown time period.